 Health insurance provider Humana has thousands of customer service employees handling daily customer complaint calls.
 Humana knows that every call is an opportunity to create a favorable impression on a customer and generate valuable feedback for employee training.

 Humana’s customer experience measurement program garner’s a significant investment of money and effort.
-They measure CX metrics like NPS, CSAT and VOC through emails and focus groups.
+They calculate NPS, CSAT and VOC through emails and focus groups.
 Calls to their contact center are recorded and randomly assessed for quality.
 Despite all this, they acknowledge the method has shortcomings.
 Says Geeta Wilson, the Vice president of Customer Experience, “Every human assessment is always going to have some margin of error.
 Even if you’re really good at that as a company, you’ll always be off.”

 So Wilson tried an AI-based real-time conversation analysis tool that gives real-time prompts for employees and notifications on how to change their behavior.
 The results for Humana included a significant increase in both NPS and issue resolution.